zweed4u/SnapSave/README.md

 * Adds required headers to return the snap binary blob in jpg form

 Tested on v9.14.2.0 via iOS 8.1.2
-9.20.X supports ca pinning which kills traffic sniffing.
-Downgrade to an earlier ipa.
+9.2X.X supports ca pinning which kills traffic sniffing. ~~Downgrade to an earlier ipa.
 However, a ping request is observable and returns.
-See png
+See png~~

+To circumvent this, on your device run the following command via MobileTerminal:
+->wget bit.ly/SSLKillSwitch2Deb -O SSLKillSwitch2_0.10.deb<-

+Now that the debian package has been downloaded.
+Install this package as a root user via the command:
+->dpkg -i SSLKillSwitch2_0.10.deb<-

+Run:
+->killall -HUP SpringBoard<-

+After respring, go into Settings->SSL Kill Switch->Enable "Disable Certificate Validation" Make sure to close SnapChat if running in the background.

+Proceed with the application as normal.

 Future updates will allow more flexiblity in locale as well as allow for story downloads amongst other things.

 Contact/Follow: [@ZWeed4U](http://www.twitter.com/zweed4u)